An introduction to the percussion instrument and its music

 The late maestro envisioned the coming together of the larger angklung and gamelan fraternity in Singapore schools.
 In this endeavour, he partnered with the Ministry of Education and various schools such as Siglap Secondary School, Macpherson Primary School, Yishun Primary School, and Paya Lebar Methodists Girls’ School to organise master classes, concerts and other public activities for angklung and kulintang to showcase students’ talents.
 During one of these combined schools angklung performances on 5 June 2013 held at The Republic Cultural Centre, Khamis set the record for conducting the largest angklung ensemble in Singapore with 384 participants.

-In his last two decades, Khamis remained the only instructor in the angklung and gamelan fraternity who has earned the greatest number of awards to his credit at the Singapore Youth Festival—12 Gold with Honours, 31 Gold, 15 Silver, two Bronze, 15 Distinction, and 21 Accomplishment Awards.
-Despite these accolades, what people remember most about him is his strength of character and his spirit of charity.
+In his last two decades, Khamis remained the only instructor in the angklung and gamelan fraternity who has earned the greatest number of awards at the Singapore Youth Festival—12 Gold with Honours, 31 Gold, 15 Silver, two Bronze, 15 Distinction, and 21 Accomplishment Awards.
+Despite these accolades, what people remember most about him are his strength of character and his spirit of charity.

 He was independent, uncomplaining and constantly reminded everyone around him that nothing was impossible, and the best is yet to be.
 He conducted from a wheelchair with only his left arm even through his recovery and rehabilitation period and stood steadfast even in most trying times.